 How did it feel on set for the first day of filming and being in an original cast?

 I was absolutely terrified.
 I’d been on a night shoot for something else the evening before down in London and then started in Halifax the next morning.
 I was so nervous about it as this was my first recurring role in a drama series and I didn’t want to mess it up!
 But everyone was so welcoming and friendly.
-Within a couple of days of shooting it was like we’d all be friends for years.
-I think being in an original cast as well has been really amazing as I started in Ackley when I’d just turned eighteen and now I’m twenty-one, so I’ve spent my “Uni” years really with my cast mates at Ackley.
+Within a couple of days of shooting it was like we’d all been friends for years.
+I think being in an original cast as well has been really amazing as I started in Ackley when I’d just turned 18 and now I’m 21, so I’ve spent my “Uni” years really with my cast mates at Ackley.
 And I’m happy to say it’s probably been the best three years of my life.

 Why do you think the show has proved popular amongst viewers?

 I think it’s proved popular amongst viewers as it’s tackling subjects that not many other pre-watershed shows have done.
 It shows how divided and misunderstood many are when faced with people/friends/students that have different views and beliefs to their own.

 What was it like playing the role of Catherine Davis in The Trial: A Murder in the Family?